Housing Pro Bono Project

 Adv.
 Degree Student Participation: Permitted

-Winter Start: Permitted, But Fall Start Preferred
+Winter Start: Permitted; Fall Start Preferred

 Eligible for Meeting NYS Bar Pro Bono Requirement: Likely

-Language Ability Preference: No Requirement, But Fluency in Spanish Valued
+Language Ability Preference: None; Spanish Highly Valued